Borrowed People | Constructed Places opening at UM Wynwood Project Space

 In Kris Sanford’s Between the Lines, a 1954 diary from a grandfather she never met serves as the inspiration and background in many of the photographs.
 The figures that emerge from the pages, taken from found photographs, represent the memories contained in the text.
 The photographs and diaries are personal and detailed, yet hopelessly incomplete at telling the whole story.
 Shallow focus reveals small details, while obscuring the larger story.
 The individuals pictured serve as characters in a search to uncover lost stories of life, family, and love.

 – Anne Leighton Massoni is a Specialist Professor of Photography at Monmouth University in New Jersey.
 She holds a MFA in Photography from Ohio University and a BA in Photography and Anthropology from Connecticut College.
 Her work relates to both real and fabricated memories.

 – Libby Rowe holds a MFA from Syracuse University and a BFA from the University of Northern Iowa.
 Her work addresses issues of identity and belonging.
 Rowe is an Assistant Professor and the head of photography at University of Texas, San Antonio.

 – Originally from southeast Michigan, Kris Sanford lives in Mt.
 Pleasant, MI.
 She received her MFA in photography from Arizona State University in 2005.
 Sanford has exhibited work nationally and received a Contemporary Forum Artist Grant from the Phoenix Art Museum in 2010.
-She is a Lecturer at Central Michigan University.Be sure to tell them Soul Of Miami sent you!
+She is a Lecturer at Central Michigan University.If you love Soul Of Miami, please consider leaving a testimonial.